gabeklein/expressive-mvc/README.md

 <br/>

 <h1>Concepts</h1>
-Here we'll cover some of the features, which will help in understanding how MVC's work under the hood.
+Topics to help in understanding how MVC's work under the hood.

 <br/>
 <br/>